 It is vital that children are fluent with multiplication facts in order to help them solve mathematical problems accurately and confidently.
-We have introduced a times tables award system in KS2 to help motivate children to learn their times tables.
-Here is an explanation from Jacob (one of our Maths Ambassadors):
+Year 4 children will be taking part in the new Multiplication and Times Table Check in 2022.
+We have a times tables award system in KS2 to help motivate children to learn their times tables.
+Children practise their times tables at home by using Times Table Rock Stars